 Revision Comparison - Identifying unintentional or undocumented changes between revisions of a model

 Quality Checking - Identifying significant defects in a native model that impact downstream re-use

-CADIQ compares geometry, assembly structure, design features and product manufacturing information (PMI) between related models to identify significant differences.
+CADIQ compares geometry, design features and product manufacturing information (PMI) between related models to identify significant differences.
+CADIQ also performs CAD assembly analysis, comparing CAD assembly structure.
 Results can be reviewed in the standalone CADIQ Viewer as well as summary text and statistical reports.

 User-friendly 3D PDF reports are also generated for distribution across the enterprise.
 When design problems are diagnosed on the manufacturing floor, CADIQ can effectively communicate them back to engineering using the 3D PDFs.

 Learn more on the CADIQ 3D PDF page.

 Engineers responsible for long-term data archival and retrieval (LOTAR) use CADIQ to validate CAD models, i.e. neutral file conversions of 3D CAD models.
 If needed, additional data can be added to the archive, enabling comprehensive validation of the retrieved model in a future CAD system.